-As you can see, when you read the rhyme, you simply make an effort to separate several of the first letters sounds from the words, such as /J/ from “ack”, and /J/ from “ill”.
+As you can see, when you read the rhyme, you simply make an effort to separate several of the first letter sounds from the words, such as /J/ from “ack”, and /J/ from “ill”.
 As your child begins to grasp the concept of individual sounds making up words, you can slowly increase the difficulty by breaking down each word further.
 For example:

 If you repeat a long time, soon your child will develop a sense that each word is made up of individual sounds with word segmentation and oral blending.
-Reading bedtime stories is a great place to start teaching phonemic awareness to your child as they are unaware that they are being taught to, unlike classroom-style of teaching.
+Reading bedtime stories is a great place to start teaching phonemic awareness to your child as they are unaware that they are being taught, unlike classroom-style of teaching.

 Teach My Child To Read Through Phonemic Awareness

 When your child possessed phonemic awareness, it means he has the specific ability to focus on and manipulate phonemes or individual sounds in spoken words.
-The smallest units of the spoken words are known as phonemes.
+The smallest units of spoken words are known as phonemes.
 They combined to form syllables and words.
 For example, the word ‘cat’ has three phonemes: /c/ /a/ /t/

 Children as young as two years old can learn to read by developing phonemic awareness, and they can learn to read fluently.
 Want to watch them read?
 Amazing!
 Seeing is believing Click to see a video of a 2-year-old (2yr11months) reading.

 Common Reading Phonemic Awareness Skills